Azure/Vision-AI-DevKit-Pages/docs/_docs/OOBE.md

 ### Connect your PC to the camera's Wi-Fi access point

 - Within 10 seconds of first power up, you should see three flashing RED LED lights.
 This indicates the device is in Wi-Fi access point mode.
-If your device LEDs are not flashing RED, long press the power button for more than 5 seconds to turn on the DevKit hardware access point.
+If your device LEDs are not flashing RED, long press the power button for 5 seconds to turn on the DevKit hardware access point.

 {% include_relative Device_LEDs.md %}